d-otis/rate-your-landlord-express-api/README.md

 - load mocking data with JS instead of Ruby
 - enforce strict consistency with underscore vs camelCase
 - better error logging for records not being found
+- add status message, codes, re: success/failure and what was achieved or erroneous